MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 When you do a merge, you should be on the branch you would like to merge into.
 In this case, we will first merge the changes from our `doc_update` branch, then our `zen` branch, so we should be on our `main` branch.
-Next we will use the `git merge` command.
+Next, we will use the `git merge` command.

 The syntax for this command is